bendechrai/workshop-secure-messenger-v1/README.md

 6. Create an endpoint to allow a user to get a contact's public key,
 7. Encrypt the message before sending it to the server,
 8. Decrypt encrypted messages,

-## URLs and document roots for each step

-Each of these steps is a starting milestone in this repo, and available at `https://localhost:xxxx/` where `xxxx` is the step number plus 3000.
-For example, if starting from step 3, participants can head to `https://localhost:3003/`.

-Similarly, each step has it's own known-good document root, in the `docroots/stepx` folder, where `x` is the step number.

 ## Step 1 - Double Hashing